 In the previous blog post in our Solar + Storage Series we explained why it makes sense for the grid, solar developers, customers, and the environment to combine solar + energy storage.
 In this and subsequent blog posts, we will deep dive into the benefits and trade-offs of AC versus DC coupled systems as well as colocated versus standalone systems.

 Although the phrase “solar + storage” is thrown around in energy circles frequently, little attention is usually given to what kind of solar + storage people are actually referring.
 Generally speaking, solar + storage can be configured in three possible ways:

 - AC coupled, standalone: The energy storage is located on a separate site independent of solar generation.
 This type of installation is often sited in a local load pocket to serve capacity constrained regions.

 - AC coupled, colocated: The solar and energy storage are located at the same site and either share a single point of interconnection to the grid or have two separate interconnections.
-However, the solar and solar systems are connected to separate inverters, and the energy storage is sited next to the solar generation.
+However, the solar and storage systems are connected to separate inverters, and the energy storage is sited next to the solar generation.
 They can be dispatched together or independently.